Penstock Design For Hydro Energy Projects

 Then the amount of energy required to overcome the total friction loss within the system has to be supplied by a greater head of water if you want to achieve the required flow rate at the turbine.

-Then Penstock Pipe must be sized to provide the required flow and pressure to the turbine without too much friction loss.
+Then Penstock Pipe must be sized to provide the required flow and pressure to the water turbine design without too much friction loss.
 The rate that water falls from the effective head of the system depends on the volume of the penstock.

 Even though a pipe may be able to carry all the water to the turbine, if the penstock volume is too small, the output power will be less than optimum because the water flow will be restricted and slowed on the way down, losing power along the way.